Deeper system-wide transformation is key to China’s clean revolution

-China’s electricity sector has been in the throes of a clean revolution over the past few years, with an almost ten-fold growth in wind, solar and hydro generation.
-This has resulted in a roughly 18% reduction in the share of coal generation, from 78% in 2000 to 64% in 2021.
+China’s electricity sector has been in the throes of a clean revolution over the past few years, with an almost five-fold growth in wind and solar generation since 2015.
+As a result, the share of coal generation has fallen by 17 percentage points, from 78% in 2000 to 61% in 2022.

-China’s clean power revolution has been relatively quick when compared with other major coal-dependent Asian developing economies, where the share of coal power has been either rising (Indonesia and Viet Nam) or stagnant (Japan).
+China’s clean power revolution has been relatively quick when compared with other major coal dependent Asian developing economies, where the share of coal power has risen in recent years, as in Indonesia and Viet Nam, or remained stagnant, as in Japan.

-Efficiency improvement is an integral aspect of China’s pathway towards a net-zero future.
-Combined with the inexorable march of renewable energies, this could enable China to further expedite the phase out of its large coal fleet, especially the least efficient sub-critical units.
+China has pledged to peak CO2 emissions before 2030 and achieve carbon neutrality by 2060.
+Its 14th Five-Year Plan and new market reforms seek to prioritise these efforts.
+Looking forward, a deeper system-wide transformation is necessary for China’s pathway towards a net-zero future.
+Combined with the deployment of flexibility and storage technologies, this could enable China to further expedite the phase out of its large coal fleet and shift towards a new energy system with renewables as its backbone.
 This will be essential for putting the world on a 1.5 degrees-aligned pathway.